-Children at SMASH are in a safe environment before, during and after school every day.
+Currently students are following Safer at Home guidelines and doing Distance Learning.
+When they return to in person schooling, children at SMASH are in a safe environment before, during and after school every day.
 In the mornings, staff members provide curbside valet for families to ensure that families can drop off their children quickly and safely.
 Staff members are also on the yard to help supervise children for 15 minutes before school.
 During school, all gates are locked with a video-monitored doorbell at the front gate.
 Visitors sign in and receive visitor badges while on campus.
 Staff members provide supervision during break and lunch in order to maintain a safe environment for all children.
 Children are supervised for 15 minutes after school on the yard, and after-school care is available for all children.
 All staff members are trained for emergencies including earthquakes, fires and other potential issues.
 Drills are conducted regularly to make sure that all adults and children know what to do in the event of an emergency.

-The School Safety Plan was last reviewed, updated, and discussed with the school faculty in October 2019.
+The School Safety Plan was last reviewed, updated, and discussed with the school faculty in December 2020.